-21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union

-- 21.12 Pay stubs are to be issued every second (2nd) Friday with a clarified, itemized statement of all deductions.
-Employees leaving the employ of the Employer shall be paid all outstanding monies as above, on the next regularly scheduled pay date. - 21.13 The Home shall continue to provide parking for the employees without charge and subject to availability.
+- 21.11 The Employer shall provide to the Union bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 (a) Pay cheques are to be issued on a regular day of the week, with a clarified itemized statement in a sealed envelope.
+Employees leaving the employ of the Employer shall be paid all outstanding monies as above, on the next regularly pay date in accordance with this Agreement. - (b) The Employer will arrange for paycheques to be automatically deposited to the banking institution of the employee's choice. - (c) Each pay day the employee shall be provided with a clarified, itemized statement of all deductions, premiums and changes of increments, including hours broken down to reflect what is regular pay, vacation pay, education pay, sick leave, etc. - 21.13 (a) The Employer agrees to provide locker space. - (b) The Employer agrees to provide a dining area where uninterrupted meals may be taken except in cases of emergency.